suleenwong/suleenwong/README.md

 ### Hi there 👋

-I am a computational materials scientist with a PhD in Mechanical Engineering.
+I am a Data Scientist with a Ph.D in Mechanical Engineering.

-I am currently a Data Scientist in training.